Yanghwa Bridge

 The bridge went through repairs and renovations in 1996 and reopened in April 2002 with additional ramps.
 As of February 2010, the bridge is once again going through renovations by widening the space between bridge posts to allow 5000t ships to pass.

-Yanghwa Bridge also has a song named after it called "양화대교 Yanghwa Bridge" by R&B/soul singer Zion.T in 2014.
+Yanghwa Bridge also has a song named after it by R&B/soul singer Zion.T, "양화대교 Yanghwa Bridge", released in 2014.